|Home | About Me | Contact Me | Historical Pipe Making | Links | Exhibitions | Price List|

 The instruments are available in maple or damson/plum wood.

 My shepherd pipe is a student version of the Flemish and border pipes above and is available in G. I have minimised the cost by giving it a single drone and simple decoration.

 The chanter has the same octave and a half range and chromatic notes and the drone is bass G. The reeds are plastic and stable.

-It is available in maple.
+It is available in damson.